richeyward/richeyward.github.io/content/posts/digitron/mhrd/02-mhrd-basic-logic/index.md

 ### Solution 1

-This design is similar to an OR gate but with a different handling for the inputs.
+This design is similar to an OR gate but with a different handling for the inputs if both are true.

 It uses both an OR gate and a NAND gate to achieve the correct result.

 | OR out | NAND out | OUT |
 | ------ | -------- | --- |